 RAF C130J Hercules

-The reason is the increased and ever-increasing costs and complexities involved in running the event with its road closures, high fees and massive insurance requirement for civilian aircraft displaying over MOD land.
+The reason for the change is the higher and ever-increasing costs and complexities involved in running the event with its road closures, high fees and massive insurance requirement for civilian aircraft displaying over MOD land.

 Neil and his team are to be applauded for the success of the last 20 years and trusted to bring the best that can be achieved to future shows.